-- The diagram to the right shows an example of tools "hidden" underneath the top tool once "expanded"-access by clicking & holding on the "triangle". - Beside most tools in the diagram on the previous page is a keystroke in parentheses this is the tools' speed key.
-All single-digit Speed Keys in Photoshop are reserved for the Tools Panel for ease of use. - When the mouse cursor is placed over a tool, the name of that tool appears below the cursor as a tool tip, along with that tools' speed key.
+- The diagram to the right shows an example of tools "hidden" underneath the top tool once you "expand" them by clicking on the triangle. - Beside most tools in the diagram on the previous page is a keystroke in parentheses -- this is the tools' speed key.
+All single-digit Speed Keys in Photoshop are reserved for the Tools Panel for ease of use. - When you place your mouse cursor over a tool, the name of that tool appears below your cursor as a tool tip, along with that tools' speed key.